ananana/disambiguation/README.md

 disambiguation
 ==============

-Word Sense Disambiguation, knowledge-based: Banerjee and Pedersen algorithm, using WordNet
+Word Sense Disambiguation, knowledge-based: Banerjee and Pedersen algorithm, using Java and WordNet.